Mascarpone Cheese vs Monterey Jack Cheese

 Mascarpone Cheese has a fat content of 60 to 75 percent.
 Mascarpone's texture can be described as "soft, spreadable".
 Monterey Jack Cheese has a fat content of not less than 50% on a dry basis and a moisture content of none.
 Monterey Jack's texture can be described as "mild to firm".

-Mascarpone Cheese has a buttery to slightly tangy flavor.
+Mascarpone Cheese has a buttery to slightly tangy taste.
 Mascarpone's aroma can be described as "fresh".
-Monterey Jack Cheese has a mild to full-flavored flavor.
+Monterey Jack Cheese has a mild to full-flavored taste.
 Monterey Jack's aroma can be described as "aromatic".

 Appearance and Aging